Eka = One, Pad = Foot or Leg , Bak = Crane.

 - This part is the most difficult.
 Here you are working on straightening one of your legs and at the same time, you have to shift your body slightly forward. (remember gravity is always working, to balance, equal weight should be in the forward and the backward direction).
 In the final position imagine you are lengthening your whole body from the head to the toe.

 Steps– If you are adding this posture to your Yoga flow then you can add the following alignment cues.

 - Once you’re stable in your Kakasana, shift more weight on your left hand.

 - Inhale, hold your breath, lift your right knee slightly above the right upper arm and squeeze it closer toward your midline.

 - With a strong and controlled exhale start shifting more weight on the left arm and move your upper body slightly forward, at the same time work on straightening your right leg.
 It’s important that this action happens at the same time.
 If the timing is off then you will not be able to balance.

 - Hold for as long as you can (work on making the breaths smooth and long), initially, it will be for a few seconds, slowly build up.
 Come back down to the squatting position and repeat on the other side.

 - Strengthens wrists, arms, back, shoulders

-- It is an asymmetrical posture requires a lot of strength, so it improves the coordination of all the muscle.
+- It is an asymmetrical posture that requires a lot of strength, so it improves the coordination of all the muscles.